Skip to menu Skip to content Skip to footer

 Research impacts

-My research program has championed social justice and equity through extensive research wit leading community organisatons and governments, focusing on housing, homelessness and social security policy.
+My research program has championed social justice and equity through extensive research with leading community organisatons and governments, focusing on housing, homelessness, work futures and social security policy.
 I am dedicated to amplifying the voices of ordinary Australians in public deates on critical social isues.
-My research, with colleagues, on compulsory income management policies in Australia contributed to the decision by the federal government in 2022 to stop ongoing Cashless Debit Card trials in Australia.
+My research, with colleagues, on compulsory income management policies in Australia contributed to the decision by the federal government in 2022 to stop the Cashless Debit Card trials in Australia.

-With experience in senior roles at UQ and in research focused capacity building roles at RMIT and QUT, I have an in-depth understanding of Australia's social science research landscape.
+With experience in senior roles at UQ and in research focused capacity building roles at RMIT and QUT (School of Public Health) I have an in-depth understanding of Australia's research landscape.
 I recognise the transformative power of genuine partnerships with governments, businesses, citizens, and civil society groups.
-I am committed to driving the promotion of evidence-informed social policies that create meaningful and lasting impact.
+I am committed to driving the promotion of evidence-informed public policies that create meaningful and lasting impact.
+I teach short courses on policy and research skills on behalf of UQ International Development to senior public officials, NGOs and private sector representatives in a range of countries in the Indo Pacific region.

 Works